camunda/camunda-docs/docs/self-managed/platform-deployment/kubernetes-helm.md

 > kubectl logs -f <POD NAME>
 ```

 ## Upgrading from one Helm release to another

-If you want to upgrade to a more recent version of the Camunda Platform Helm charts there are certain things you need to keep in mind.
+To upgrade to a more recent version of the Camunda Platform Helm charts, there are certain things you need to keep in mind.

-What you normally do for a helm upgrade is to run the
+Normally for a Helm upgrade, you run the
-[helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) command.
-If you have disabled Identity and the related authentication mechanism then you should be able to easily do an upgrade, via the previous mention command.
-But if Identity is enabled, which is the default, then the upgrade path is a bit more complex than just running `helm upgrade`.
+[Helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) command.
+If you have disabled Identity and the related authentication mechanism, you should be able to easily do an upgrade via this command, `helm upgrade`.

+However, if Identity is enabled (this is the default), the upgrade path is a bit more complex than just running `helm upgrade`.

-Make sure to read the next sections to make you familiar with the upgrade process.
+Read the next sections to familiarize yourself with the upgrade process.

 ### Upgrading with Identity and Secrets

-If you have installed the Camunda Platform 8 Helm charts before with default values, then this means Identity and the related authentication mechanism are enabled.
-For authentification, the Helm charts generate for each web app the secrets randomly, if not specified on installation.
-If you just run `helm upgrade` to upgrade to a newer chart version you likely will see this:
+If you have installed the Camunda Platform 8 Helm charts before with default values, this means Identity and the related authentication mechanism are enabled.
+For authentication, the Helm charts generate for each web app the secrets randomly if not specified on installation.
+If you just run `helm upgrade` to upgrade to a newer chart version, you likely will see the following return:

 ```shell
 $ helm upgrade camunda-platform-test camunda/camunda-platform